evanwporter/ribbon-synapse/conc.md

 $ J_{n} E_1 + J_{n - 1} E_2 + J_{n - 2} E_3 + \ldots + J_{3} E_{n-2} + J_2 E_{n-1} + J_1 E_{n} $

+As a side note since we measure it in three dimensions then the algo multiplies it by 2.

 This is the interesting part, based on what the specified margin of error tolerance is specified the algorithm only takes the last N values of J (and first N values of E).

 This is what doesn't make sense to me, why we flip E (I believe he does this because the initial values of E have a larger effect than the later values).
 Also how he derived U and why he calculated E (change in U over a single time step).
 The paper doesn't mention this at all.